 The Turks and Caicos Islands are a British Overseas Territory in the Lucayan Archipelago, known for tourism and offshore finance.
-They consist of the Caicos Islands and the Turks Islands.
-The population is estimated between approximately 47,720 and 59,367.
-They are the third-largest British overseas territory by population.
+The islands are divided into the larger Caicos Islands and the smaller Turks Islands.
+The population is debated, with estimates ranging from approximately 47,000 to 59,000 residents as of 2022/2023.
+They are the third-largest British overseas territory by population size.

 In 1917, Canadian Prime Minister Robert Borden suggested that the Turks and Caicos join Canada, but this suggestion was rejected by British Prime Minister David Lloyd George.

-On 4 July 1959, the islands were again designated as a separate colony, with the last commissioner being restyled as administrator and the governor of Jamaica continued as the governor of the islands.
+On 4 July 1959, the Turks and Caicos Islands were again designated as a separate colony, with the last commissioner being restyled administrator, though the governor of Jamaica continued as governor of the islands.

 In August 1962, when Jamaica was granted independence from Britain, the Turks and Caicos Islands became a Crown colony.

-In 1962, American astronaut John Glenn successfully landed in the nearby ocean after his three earth orbits and was brought back ashore to Grand Turk.
+In 1962, American astronaut John Glenn landed in the ocean near Grand Turk after his three earth orbits and was brought back ashore to Grand Turk.

-Beginning in 1965, the governor of the Bahamas was also governor of the Turks and Caicos Islands and oversaw affairs for the islands.
+Beginning in 1965, the governor of the Bahamas also served as governor of the Turks and Caicos Islands, overseeing affairs for the islands.

-In 1973, the Turks and Caicos received their own governor when the Bahamas gained independence.
+In 1973, the Turks and Caicos Islands received their own governor after the Bahamas gained independence.

-In 1973, when the Bahamas gained independence, the Turks and Caicos Islands received their own governor and have remained an autonomous territory since.
+In 1973, when the Bahamas gained independence, the Turks and Caicos Islands received their own governor and became an autonomous territory.

-In 1974, Canadian MP Max Saltsman proposed that Canada form an association with the Turks and Caicos Islands via bill C-249, "An Act Respecting a Proposed Association Between Canada and the Caribbean Turks and Caicos Islands", though it was never voted on.
+In 1974, Canadian New Democratic Party MP Max Saltsman proposed in his private member's bill C-249, "An Act Respecting a Proposed Association Between Canada and the Caribbean Turks and Caicos Islands" that Canada form an association with the Turks and Caicos Islands, but it was never submitted to a vote.

 On 30 August 1976, with the election of the territory's first Chief Minister, J. A. G. S. McCartney, the Turks and Caicos Islands first adopted a constitution.

-In 1981, the British Nationality Act originally defined British Overseas Territories citizenship (BOTC) as British Dependent Territories citizenship.
+The British Nationality Act 1981 originally defined British Overseas Territories citizenship (BOTC) as British Dependent Territories citizenship.

 In 1984, the Mission Sui Iuris for Turks and Caicos was erected, with territory taken from the then Diocese of Nassau.

-In 1986, local government in the Turks and Caicos Islands was suspended.
+In 1986, local government in the Turks and Caicos Islands was suspended following allegations of government involvement with drug trafficking.

-In 1988, local government in the Turks and Caicos Islands was restored.
+In 1988, local government in the Turks and Caicos Islands was still suspended following allegations of government involvement with drug trafficking.

 In September 1993, each primary school in the Turks and Caicos was given enough books to allow teachers to establish in-class libraries.